 #3 Vestibular Neuritis

-This severe form of vertigo is caused when the vestibular nerve becomes inflamed.
+This severe type of vertigo is caused when the vestibular nerve becomes inflamed.
 Sometimes this occurs at the end of a virus like the flu.
 The following symptoms may occur:

 - Severe vertigo for several days – When inflammation is at its peak, vertigo may be severe and last for several days.